The IRS has provided a series of guidelines to help taxpayers understand whether or not they qualify to file as head of household.

 The first requirement for filing as head of household is that you must have paid for more than half of the expenses involved in maintaining your household during the tax year.
 This means that you must have paid more than half of the total household bills, including rent or mortgage, utility bills, insurance, property taxes, groceries, repairs and other common household expenses.

 If you receive financial assistance toward your household expenses from a parent or other individual, you can still qualify to file as head of household as long as you are paying for more than 50 percent of the bills with your own earnings, savings, or capital.

 The IRS also requires all taxpayers who file as head of household to be "considered unmarried" as of the last day of the tax year.
 To be considered unmarried means:

-- You lived away from your spouse for at least the last six months of the tax year
+- You spouse did not live in the home during the last 6 months of the tax year

 Keep in mind that if you and your spouse lived in separate homes due to a temporary circumstance, such as military service, business trips, a stay in a medical treatment facility, or attendance at college, the IRS still considers you married for that tax year.

 The requirement for a qualifying child or dependent extends beyond just your own son or daughter.
 To be considered a qualifying child, the child must meet the criteria in each of the following categories:

 - The child must be your biological child, stepchild, foster child, sibling, step sibling, half sibling, or a descendant (child, grandchild, great grandchild, etc.) of one of these relatives.

 - The child must have lived within your home for more than six months during the tax year.

 - The child needs to be younger than you.